darkmatter08/toy-models-for-superposition/README.md

 4. num_of_feat > num_of_middle

-Under what conditions will the AI be able to predict y = x which means it can learn more features then the num_of_middle neurons?
+Under what conditions will the AI be able to map x to y like the identity matrix
+which means it can learn more features then the num_of_middle neurons?
 Thus achieving Superposition of features onto middle neurons?